MakhmudAliev/MakhmudAliev/README.md

 # Hi there, my name is Makhmud Aliev! 👋

-I am pssionate about web-development and tech.
+I am passionate about web-development and tech.

 ## Here is my Tech Stack  🛠
 - HTML5